Online Courses

 Type: WordPress course plugin

-Strengths: Integration with WordPress and affordability
+Strengths: Integration with WordPress and affordability.
+Improved drag-and-drop building and AI tools.

 Weaknesses: Complicated to use and probably requires custom development time to make it look right.